-- S corporations (except those with federal taxable income at the corporate level); - 2.
-Insurance companies that are subject to, or would be subject to, tax under 36 M.R.S.A. §§ 2512 2528 (insurance premiums tax and fire investigation and prevention tax), except insurance companies that operate HMOs and captive insurance companies (see 36 M.R.S.A. §§ 5102(6) and 5202-C): - 3.
+- S corporations (except those with federal taxable income at the corporate level, see instructions below); - Insurance companies that are subject to, or would be subject to, tax under 36 M.R.S. §§ 2512 - 2528 (insurance premiums tax, and fire investigation and prevention tax), except insurance companies that operate HMOs and captive insurance companies (see 36 M.R.S. §§ 5102(6) and 5202-C); - 3.
 Banking institutions subject to the Maine franchise tax (see b below); and - Corporate small business investment companies, licensed under the United States Small Business Investment Act of 1958 that are commercially domiciled in Maine and do business primarily in Maine. - a.
-LIMITED LIABILITY COMPANIES.
+Limited Liability Companies.
 Maine law allows for the formation of limited liability companies ("LLCs").
-It provides that a domestic LLC or foreign LLC doing business in Maine is classified as a partnership for Maine income tax purposes, unless classified otherwise for federal income tax purposes, in which case the LLC is classified in the same manner for Maine income tax as for federal income tax purposes. - b.
-BANKING INSTITUTIONS SUBJECT TO THE MAINE FRANCHISE TAX.
-Every corporation that is a financial institution (except a credit union), any service corporation or subsidiary as defined in 9-B MRSA § 131 and any financial institution holding company that is doing business in this state must file Form 1120B-ME and pay Maine franchise tax.
+A domestic LLC or foreign LLC doing business in Maine is classified as a partnership for Maine income tax purposes, unless classified otherwise for federal income tax purposes, in which case the LLC is classified in the same manner for Maine income tax as for federal income tax purposes.

+b.
+Banking Institutions Subject to the Maine Franchise Tax.
+Every corporation that is a financial institution (except a credit union), any service corporation or subsidiary as defined in 9-B M.R.S. § 131 and any financial institution holding company that is doing business in this state must file Form 1120B-ME and pay Maine franchise tax.
 This requirement also applies to any financial institution organized as an S corporation, partnership or entity disregarded as separate from its owner.
 Do not use Form 1120ME.
 Franchise tax Form 1120B-ME and instructions are available at: www.maine.gov/revenue/forms.

-FILING REQUIREMENTS FOR S CORPORATIONS AND PARTNERSHIPS: S corporations that incur federal taxable income (e.g. certain capital gains and certain built-in gains) at the corporate level are required to file Form 1120ME and report only the income that is taxed at the corporate level for federal purposes.
+FILING REQUIREMENTS FOR S CORPORATIONS AND PARTNERSHIPS: S corporations that incur federal taxable income (such as certain capital gains and certain built-in gains) at the corporate level are required to file Form 1120ME and report only the income that is taxed at the corporate level for federal purposes.

-MAINE CORPORATE INCOME TAX 2012 FORM 1120ME GENERAL INSTRUCTIONS
+MAINE CORPORATE INCOME TAX 2016 FORM 1120ME GENERAL INSTRUCTIONS